BenMakesGames/RPG-Maker-MZ-Plugins/README.md

 Optionally, can configure an item or global switch to be required in order to push things.

-### BMG_ScreenByScreen ⭐⭐
+### BMG_ScreenByScreen ⭐⭐⭐
 Allows players to automatically transition from map to map by moving to the edge of a map.
+(Think classic Zelda, MegaMan, or metroidvania game.)

+> 🧚‍♀️ **Hey, listen!** Make sure that the passibility of tiles matches on connected screen edges!
+If a player moves off one map, and ends up stuck in another, they might have no option but to quit and reload.
+If you have an autosave system, you could cause players to softlock their games!
+Test thoroughly!

 ### BMG_StatusEffectsIgnoreLuck
 LUK no longer affects the chance of resisting status effects.